Bright Source of High-Dimensional Temporal Entanglement: II. Experimental Setup

 We generate HD entangled photons via spontaneous parametric down-conversion (SPDC) in a periodically poled Potassium Titanyl Phosphate (ppKTP) crystal.
 For operation under severe loss and high noise conditions, the novel source must satisfy several design requirements.

 In order to achieve \emph{high brightness}, we employ a \SI{3}{cm} Type-0 ppKTP crystal, whose significantly larger non-linear coefficient gives us an advantage over Type-II crystals \cite{steinlechner2014}.
 However, by doing so, we cannot deterministically separate signal and idler photons by polarization when running the source at degenerate temperature.
 Therefore, we tune the crystal temperature to shift the wavelengths of the down-converted photons to allow separation by a dichroic mirror.

 To achieve \emph{optimal heralding efficiency} without significantly suppressing brightness, we choose focal parameters according to \cite{bennink2010}, which determine the focal lengths of the lenses focusing the pump beam into the crystal and coupling out the photon pairs.
-We pump the crystal with a $\SI{404.53}{\nano \meter }$ $cw$-laser locked to a hyperfine-transition in Potassium, yielding a wavelength stability of around $\SI{3}{\femto \meter}$ per hour over 24 hours.
-The SPDC spectrum is centered at $\lambda_s = \SI{774.6}{\nano \meter}$ for the signal photons and at $\lambda_i = \SI{845.4} {\nano \meter}$ for the idler photons with line-widths of $\SI{2.2}{\nano \meter}$ and $\SI{2.3}{\nano \meter}$ respectively.
+Since pump power is not a limiting factor in our setup, we chose relatively low focal parameters ($\approx 0.2$).
+Lower values would further reduce the brightness while requiring even longer focal lengths and resulting in a prohibitively large physical footprint of the source.